cde-ev/cdecao/readme.md

 This works with both data file formats.
 Attention: This problem might get computationally *really* complex and may not be solved within an reasonable time.

+### Logging options

 If you want to see more log output (e.g. about the program's solving progress), you can set the loglevel to 'debug' or 'trace' via the `RUST_LOG` environment variable:
 ```sh
 RUST_LOG=debug cdecao --print data.json
 ```
 For more information, take a look at `env_logger`'s documentation: https://docs.rs/env_logger/0.6.2/env_logger/

+A special command line flat can help with debugging unsolvable or hardly solvable course assignment problems: With `--report-no-solution`, additional INFO log messages are printed for (some kinds of) unsolvable subproblems.
+This includes branches which are infeasible due to unfulfillable course choices or fixed courses.

 ### Simple Data Format